 Similarities to Other Pellet Grills on the Market

-My first impression of the Pellet Pro CPG 627 is that it uses a body style much like if not the same as Traeger Junior Elite.
+My first impression of the Pellet Pro CPG 627 is that it uses a body style much like if not the same as Traeger models you have seen on the market.
 As such, the grill shares some basic construction features, including heavy 13-14 gauge steel construction putting this little guy at 140 lbs of grilling muscle not counting a full hopper of wood pellets.

 Let me say that as manufacturing of pellet grills in China took off a few years back, Traeger led the pack.
 Sources I’ve spoken with state that as Traeger moved from one Chinese manufacturer to another, the factories either kept producing the grills under the same basic blueprint or modified them as requested by companies, like Pellet Pro, to resell under a different name.